vyrjana/pyimpspec/docs/source/guide_kramers_kronig.rst

    figure.tight_layout()

-Attempting to perform Kramers-Kronig tests on this impedance data as shown in the previous example incorrectly indicates that the spectrum is not linear, causal, and stable.
+Attempting to perform KK tests on this impedance data as shown in the previous example incorrectly indicates that the spectrum is not linear, causal, and stable.

 .. plot::